snowdriftcoop/snowdrift/README.md

 ### Building and testing the website

-Short version: follow our [Build instructions].
+You can follow our [Build instructions].

 ### Filing and searching issues/tickets